An easy and delicious chocolate soufflé recipe “for two”. A perfect chocolate dessert for a date night or Valentine’s Day.

-After taking some time to admire the pots, it was time to break them in with the souffle recipe.
-Despite their reputation, souffles are actually fairly easy to make and require only a bit of care in preparation to ensure success.
-And what’s more, you can whip this up with things you probably already have in your pantry!
-(Makes this perfect for a great, last-minute Valentine’s dessert).
+Despite their reputation, soufflés are actually fairly easy to make and require only a bit of extra care in preparation to ensure success.
+And what’s more, you can whip this one with things you probably already have in your pantry!
+Makes the soufflé perfect for a great date-night or Valentine’s dessert.

-Another misconception about souffles is that they need to be made at the last minute.
-Fact is, you can make this souffle up a couple of hours ahead, refrigerate and just pop in the oven after dinner.
-And don’t worry yourself too much about having everyone seated with spoon in hand to receive your souffle right out of the oven.
+Another misconception about soufflés is that they need to be made at the last minute.
+Fact is, you can make this souffle up a couple of hours ahead, refrigerate it and just pop it into the oven after dinner.
+And don’t worry yourself about needing to have everyone seated with spoon in hand to receive your soufflé right out of the oven.
 Relax, it’s going to be delicious.
-(I may be a wierdo, but I actually like my souffle lukewarm and a wee bit deflated).
+(I may be a wierdo, but I actually like my soufflé lukewarm and a wee bit deflated).

 - Have your eggs at room temperature, so separate and let sit out for 30 minutes or so before starting.